 Dubai’s growth in the last 20 years has been rapid, and few other places on the planet are able to rival it.
 Despite its desert locale and a distinct lack of the natural resources most other cities and towns derive from, it has thrived thanks to the superb town planning and the technology adopted throughout.
 You’d never know just how close to nothingness you really are.

 5. Food is not just an attraction, but a lifestyle…

 80% of the UAE’s current population are expats, and from time to time, they all fancy their home comforts.
-This means that the food scene in the UAE is truly second-to-none when it comes to choice – there’s not a country in the world you won’t find a restaurant dedicated to, so you can work your way around the globe without ever having leave your new home town.
+This means that the food scene in the UAE is truly second-to-none when it comes to choice – there’s not a country in the world you won’t find a restaurant dedicated to, so you can work your way around the globe without ever having to leave your new home town.

-    But of course whilst in the UAE you’ll certainly also want to sample the exotic flavours and aromas of Middle eastern cuisine.
+But of course whilst in the UAE you’ll certainly also want to sample the exotic flavours and aromas of Middle Eastern cuisine.